-Welcome to SymPy!#
+Welcome to Sympy!#

-SymPy is an abbreviation of “Symbolic Python”.
-As the name suggests, SymPy runs in the programming language “Python”.
-In Python we have the package “SymPy” which allows for symbolic variables and solving og symbolic equations with the programming language, which is required in the courses.
-We will also be introducing some other packages if necessary.
-Despite Python being a programming language, this is not intented as a guide in programming.
-We will though touch upon most if not all tools needed for solving and visualizing mathematical problems and tasks both in theoretical, applied and engineering-related use.
+Sympy is an abbreviation of “Symbolic Python”.
+In Python, loading the package sympy will allow Python to use symbolic variables and solve symbolic equations.
+We will also be introducing other packages when necessary.
+This is not intended as a guide in fundamental Python programming, but we will touch upon most tools needed for solving and visualizing mathematical problems and tasks both in theoretical, applied, and engineering-related use.

-init_printing() # This initializes nice LaTeX output
+init_printing() # Initialize pretty LaTeX output

 Symbolic and Numerical Variables#